Choosing a tow vehicle

 • Appropriately sized automatic transmission, drive-line, and u-joints.

-• Full crew cab to carry passengers if desired and for cleanliness and security of some of the camping gear (even a canopy over the back bed of the truck lets in some dirt and dust, and canopies are fairly easy to break into, so I’ll use the back seat inside the cab of the truck to stow some things when I’m camping).
+• Full crew cab with a full sized back seat to carry passengers if desired, but also for use of the back seat in the truck for storage and security of some of the camping gear (even a canopy over the back bed of the truck lets in some dirt and dust, and canopies are fairly easy to break into, so I’ll use the back seat inside the cab of the truck to stow some things when I’m camping).

-• A short pickup bed on the back of the truck so the overall length of the truck is no longer than a standard pickup truck.
-That’s where I’ll stow the less delicate and less expensive camping gear and combustible or caustic things like spare engine fluids.
+• A short pickup bed on the back of the truck so the overall length of the truck is the same as a standard pickup truck.
+That back bed of the truck (with a secure canopy on it) is where I’ll stow the less delicate and less expensive camping gear and combustible or caustic things like spare engine fluids.

 • A full-size canopy over the back bed of the truck.